Precise Asymptotics of Bagging Regularized M-estimators: Risk characterization and estimation

 The main difficulty in showing \Cref{thm:corr-sigerror-reserror} is the non-trivial dependence between the two estimators $\hat{\bbeta}_{I}$ and $\hat{\bbeta}_{\tilde I}$ as they share the samples $\bX_{I\cap \tilde I}$.
 In the case of squared loss and ridge regularizer, the estimators $\hat{\bbeta}_{I}$ and $\hat{\bbeta}_{\tilde I}$ have closed-form expressions, and prior work in \cite{patil2022bagging} explicitly analyze the overlapped resolvents by developing conditional calculus of resolvents.
 However, for general loss and regularizers, the overlapped terms are more challenging to analyze due to the lack of closed-form expressions.
 Our strategy in this paper is to exploit the recently developed technique in \cite{bellec2024asymptotics} to analyze the overlapped terms.

-To prove \Cref{thm:corr-sigerror-reserror}, we show that the left-hand side of \eqref{eq:correlation-limits} concentrate around scalars independent of $\bm X$, and that these two scalars are approximate fixed-point of $F_\loss \circ F_\reg$ and $F_{\reg} \circ F_\loss$, respectively.
+To prove \Cref{thm:corr-sigerror-reserror}, we show that the quantities on the left-hand side of \eqref{eq:correlation-limits} concentrate around scalars independent of $\bm X$, and that these two scalars are approximate fixed-points of $F_\loss \circ F_\reg$ and $F_{\reg} \circ F_\loss$, respectively.
 This strategy of first proving the concentration of certain quantities and then obtaining approximate fixed-point equations is reminiscent of the leave-one-out analysis of \cite{el2013robust,karoui2018impact} and was previously used in \cite{bellec2024asymptotics} to characterize the ensemble risk in unregularized M-estimators (with no explicit penalty).
 The setting studied here is significantly more complicated than these works due to the presence of robust loss functions, penalty functions, and shared samples between $\hat{\bbeta}_I$ and $\hat{\bbeta}_{\tilde I}$.

-We believe that once the contractions of $F_\loss\circ F_\reg$ and $F_\reg \circ F_\loss$ have been found and the existence and uniqueness of the solution to \Cref{sys:general_ensemble-M=infty} has been established, different techniques than those used here and discussed in the previous paragraph could also be used to derive asymptotic results similar to \Cref{thm:corr-sigerror-reserror}.
+We believe that once the contractions of $F_\loss\circ F_\reg$ and $F_\reg \circ F_\loss$ have been found and the existence and uniqueness of the solution to \Cref{sys:general_ensemble-M=infty} have been established, different techniques than those used here and discussed in the previous paragraph could also be used to derive asymptotic results similar to \Cref{thm:corr-sigerror-reserror}.
 For instance, after existence and uniqueness of the solution to \Cref{sys:general_ensemble-M=infty} is established, there is hope to carry out an AMP analysis for matrix-valued parameters (see for instance \cite[Lemmas B.3 and B.5]{loureiro2022fluctuations} or \cite{javanmard2013state,gerbelot2023graph}), or by using the conditional CGMT technique of \cite[Appendix F]{celentano2021cad}.
-However, we emphasize that these alternate techniques would also first require to establish the structure of \Cref{sys:general_ensemble-M=infty} (as done in \Cref{th:existence-uniqueness-sys:general_ensemble-M=infty}) in order to guarantee the existence and uniqueness of the solution to \Cref{sys:general_ensemble-M=infty}, since such existence and uniqueness result is required for both applying CGMT results and ensuring the convergence of AMP to the regularized M-estimator.
+However, we emphasize that these alternate techniques would also first require us to establish the structure of \Cref{sys:general_ensemble-M=infty} (as done in \Cref{th:existence-uniqueness-sys:general_ensemble-M=infty}) in order to guarantee the existence and uniqueness of the solution to \Cref{sys:general_ensemble-M=infty}.
+This is a prerequisite for both applying the CGMT results and ensuring the convergence of AMP to the regularized M-estimator.